Red-legged seriema: Diet

 Red-legged seriemas are omnivorous, probably eating prey in response to its abundance.
 Diets mainly consist of arthropods (such as grasshoppers, beetles, ants and spiders), insect larvae, lizards, amphibians, snakes, rodents and other small vertebrates; occasionally, corn (Zea) grains and other crops, wild fruits and tree gum.
 In captivity, and probably even in the wild, eggs and chicks of other bird species are also eaten.

-Typically feeds alone or in pairs, seasonally in small family groups; forages walking steadily, looking for food on the ground or in low vegetation.
-Foraging birds sometimes stays obscured due to cryptic plumage colours.
+Seriemas typically feed alone or in pairs, seasonally in small family groups; they forage by walking steadily, looking for food on the ground or in low vegetation.
+Foraging birds sometimes remain obscured due to cryptic plumage colours.
 It grabs small vertebrates in its beak and beats them against the ground before dismembering them with its beak and claws.

 During a long term study in Arcos municipality, Minas Gerais, Brazil, a research team placed a camera trap at one of 44 seriema nests in their study area.
 On 29 September 2018 it recorded a 20 minute video of an adult killing one of three nestlings, eating part of it, and allowing the other two nestlings to feed on the carcass.
 It was the first documented parental infanticide and cannibalism by the species in the wild though it had been observed in a captive individual.
 The researchers note that very few red-legged seriema broods fledge three young and speculate that the third nestling serves as reserve food for the other two in times of stress.